Spellbound (Split Enz album)

-Spellbound, very often subtitled on the cover as "The Very Best Of Split Enz", is a 1997 compilation album by New Zealand rock band Split Enz.
-Apparently intended to be the final word on Split Enz compilations, it is the band's most comprehensive career survey.
-Featured amongst the album's 39 tracks are all the hits, live favourites, choice album tracks and a few rarities, all selected by members of the band.
+Spellbound, (subtitled The Very Best Of Split Enz), is a 1997 compilation album by New Zealand rock band Split Enz.
+Spellbound features 39 tracks, including hit singles, album tracks, live tracks, and rarities, all selected by members of the band.

-Similar to the band's 1980 album True Colours, Spellbound was released with different colour combos for the cover: blue & yellow, red & green, purple & orange, and black & cream (the last one being the only combo available for the cassette version), while the 1999 New Zealand reissue featured a special black & silver cover.
+Similar to the band's 1980 album True Colours, Spellbound was released with different colour combinations for the cover: blue & yellow, red & green, purple & orange, and black & cream (the last one being the only combo available for the cassette version).
+The 1999 New Zealand reissue featured a special black & silver cover.